Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Michael Porter Jr. Insights vs. the Timberwolves

+- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Porter's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Porter's opponents, the Timberwolves, have one of the fastest offensive tempos, ranking seventh, averaging 104 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On defense, the Timberwolves have given up 115.8 points per game, which is 18th-best in the NBA.
+- Defensively, the Timberwolves are ranked 18th in the NBA, allowing 115.8 points per game.

-- The Timberwolves give up 44.7 rebounds per contest, ranking 22nd in the NBA.
+- The Timberwolves are the 22nd-ranked team in the league, allowing 44.7 rebounds per contest.

-- The Timberwolves allow 25 assists per game, 10th-ranked in the NBA.
+- In terms of assists, the Timberwolves are ranked 10th in the league, allowing 25 per game.

+- Looking at 3-pointers, the Timberwolves are ranked 16th in the league, conceding 12.3 makes per game.

 Michael Porter Jr. vs. the Timberwolves